tyler/bitset/README.markdown

     >> bitset.clear(1, 5)
     => 00010001

-Arrays of ints can also be passed to #clear and #set (c/o brendon9x).
+Arrays of Integers can also be passed to #clear and #set (c/o brendon9x).

 The point of a bitset is to be, effectively, an array of single bits.
 It should support basic set and bitwise operations.
 So, let's look at a few of those.